Daemondeal/cudalator/README.md

 - CMake (version 3.21 or more)
 - Ninja
 - CUDA
+- Python 3
-- Probably more hopefully at some point we will discover this
+- Probably more